rhea20/comp3516_team14-17/README.md

 ### Paths

-http://127.0.0.1:5000 : For uploading a file on the senders' to be encoded into QR code(s) http://127.0.0.1:5000/scanner : For uploading QR code(s) to be decoded and reconstruct the file on the receivers' end
+http://127.0.0.1:5000 : For uploading a file on the senders' end to be encoded into QR code(s) http://127.0.0.1:5000/scanner : For uploading QR code(s) to be decoded and reconstruct the file on the receivers' end

 Note: Please remove the files with the 'encoded_image' prefix from the 'sender' directory every time you test out with a new image file